PirinenAO/esp32-stock-ticker/README.md

 - Copy & paste your key to the key variable in main.cpp.

 **Select stock**
-- Add your desired stock symbol to stock variable, in main.cpp.
+- Add your desired stock symbol to stock variable in main.cpp.

 *Notice that free twelvedata user has limited access to the stock markets*